About Me

 Certified Brainspotting Therapist

-Rachel is a registered Licensed Marriage and Family Therapist (LMFT) and a Certified Brainspotting Therapist.
+Rachel is a Licensed Marriage and Family Therapist (LMFT) and a Certified Brainspotting Therapist.
+She earned her Master of Arts (MA) degree in Counseling Psychology with a specialization in Marriage and Family Therapy, graduating with Distinction.

-Rachel believes every person is unique, and she also understands how difficult it is for clients to deal with emotional issues such as separation, divorce, and death.
-She has partnered with students who experienced depression, anxiety, "imposter syndrome", social anxiety, stress, grief, self-esteem issues, and academic and employment challenges.
+Rachel believes that while people may share similar life experiences, every individual’s story is shaped by distinct details and perspectives.
+She understands how challenging it can be to navigate emotional experiences such as separation, divorce, loss, and major life transitions.
+She has supported students and individuals experiencing depression, anxiety, social anxiety, imposter syndrome, stress, grief, self-esteem concerns, and academic or employment-related challenges.

-Rachel has worked in various school districts with diverse populations.
-She has hosted many workshops on time management, love languages, parenting, motivation and procrastination, imposter syndrome, art therapy, team building, and self-care-related topics.
-Rachel enjoys working with individuals and their families through different life challenges.
-She passionately works with members of the following populations: single parents, young children, teenagers, young adults, college students (international students, adult re-entry students), and military families.
+Rachel has worked across multiple school districts serving diverse populations.
+She has facilitated workshops on time management, love languages, parenting, motivation and procrastination, imposter syndrome, art therapy, team building, and self-care.
+She enjoys working with individuals and families through various life challenges and is especially passionate about supporting single parents, young children, adolescents, young adults, college students (including international and adult re-entry students), and military families.

-Rachel is trained in Eye Movement Desensitization and Reprocessing (EMDR), Brainspotting, sand tray and sand play therapy, Gottman Couples Therapy, and Play Therapy with young children.
-She leans toward person-centered and integrated therapy, such as Solution Focused Therapy, Narrative Therapy, Cognitive Behavioral Therapy (CBT), Somatic Therapy, Art and Music therapy, and Mindfulness Practice.
-She was fortunate to learn about sand tray therapy from the World Association of Sand Therapy Professionals.
-She believes using an integrated therapy approach and evidenced-based interventions can help her clients reach their highest potential and achieve their goals.
+Rachel is trained in Eye Movement Desensitization and Reprocessing (EMDR), Brainspotting, sand tray and sandplay therapy, Gottman Couples Therapy, and Play Therapy with young children.
+Her clinical approach is person-centered and integrative, incorporating Solution-Focused Therapy, Narrative Therapy, Cognitive Behavioral Therapy (CBT), Somatic Therapy, Art and Music Therapy, and Mindfulness-based practices.
+She was fortunate to receive sand tray training through the World Association of Sand Therapy Professionals.
+Rachel believes that combining evidence-based interventions with an integrative, flexible approach empowers clients to reach their highest potential and work toward meaningful, sustainable change.